Itinerant18/Swacth360_bot/README.md

 **Q: Can I export chat history?**
 A: Partially.
 Chat data is in Supabase.
 Create a script using `supabase-js` to export as CSV/JSON.

 ---

+## 🧭 Recommended Starting Points for New Developers

+---